The ultimate romantic weekend in Houston

 9AM: Start the day right with an ease-into-the-day breakfast in Houston’s Montrose neighborhood.
 Named one of America's Most Beautiful Neighorhoods in a 2011 Travel + Leisure round-up, the area offers endless appeal in the form of quaint cafes, boutique shopping and top-notch restaurants.
 Boheme, Empire Café and Hugo’s are all solid options for breakfast and brunch.

 10AM: Venture to Lower Westheimer’s Revolution E bike store to rent electric bikes.
 (The store also offers tours, if you and your beloved would prefer a guided adventure.)
 Spend the morning exploring the shady, tree-lined Montrose neighborhood, checking out all of the bungalows, cottages and mansions that line the historic ’hood.
-If you have time, pop into Lower Westheimer shops like Domy Books, Mortar and Couture Blowout.
+If you have time, pop into Lower Westheimer shops like Domy Books, Coquette and Couture Blowout.

 1PM: Wrap up the weekend’s visit with coffee (or a glass of vino, if you're so inclined).
 At Agora, cozy seating and a newly-remodeled patio provide cozy respites for cappuccino-sipping couples.